 To the extent the County provides STS to airport tenants and is not otherwise subject to Rule 25-24.580, F.A.C.
 (Airport Exemption Rule), it is required to obtain a Certificate of Public Convenience and Necessity and to otherwise comply with all applicable rules governing STS providers.
-(AT&T BR at 30-31)

 AT&T argues that the Airport Exemption Rule creates a limited exemption solely due to the necessity to ensure the safe and efficient transportation of passengers and freight through the airport facility.
-(AT&T BR at 31) AT&T argues that the rule is not a blanket authorization for airports to offer and provide STS for any and all purposes without Commission oversight.
+AT&T argues that the rule is not a blanket authorization for airports to offer and provide STS for any and all purposes without our oversight.
 The County's provision of STS to the commercial tenants at MIA is not now and never has been designed or intended to provide safety, security or efficiency.
 The County's true purpose of providing STS is to make money by competing with regulated telecommunications companies for customers at MIA.
 The airport tenants to which the County offers and provides STS include facilities such as a shopping mall and hotel.
 The Airport Exemption Rule does not apply to the County's provision of STS to commercial tenants at MIA.
-(AT&T BR at 31-32)

-AT&T argues that the Commission clearly intended that the Airport Exemption Rule would apply solely to the provision of STS that are materially necessary for the internal security and operation of an airport, and not to services offered for commercial purposes to commercial tenants within the airport facility.
-(AT&T BR at 34).
+AT&T argues that this Commission clearly intended that the Airport Exemption Rule would apply solely to the provision of STS that are materially necessary for the internal security and operation of an airport, and not to services offered for commercial purposes to commercial tenants within the airport facility.
 AT&T claims that the County's provision of STS to its commercial tenants at MIA is not related to the safety, security, or efficient transportation of passengers and freight through the airport facility.
 AT&T claims that the County offers STS to a collection of retail shops, restaurants, and management companies within the MIA complex that constitute a shopping mall, and also provides STS to the Airport Hotel attached to MIA.
-(AT&T BR at 45-46) AT&T maintains that the County's provision of STS to airport tenants is purely commercial and competitive in nature and is used to generate revenue to fund airport and other County operations, not to ensure the safe and efficient transportation of passengers and freight through the airport facility as the rule intended.
+AT&T maintains that the County's provision of STS to airport tenants is purely commercial and competitive in nature and is used to generate revenue to fund airport and other County operations, not to ensure the safe and efficient transportation of passengers and freight through the airport facility as the rule intended.